 );

 As you can see, your query object has two properties: one for bedrooms and one for bathrooms.
-The $gte comparison query operator can be used to find documents with bedrooms greater than or equal to a certain number.
+The $gte comparison query operator can be used to find documents with bedrooms greater than or equal to a certain number (two, in our example).

-You can do the same to meet your demand for a certain number of restrooms.
+Additional properties act the same by adding more query predicates to your query.
 Other comparison query operators are available in MongoDB and can be used in your queries.

-The cursor’s functions can also be used to change which documents are included in the results.
-Let’s imagine you want to order our results so that the ones with the most recent reviews appear first.
+Before the cursor executes, there are helper functions that help modify the cursor.
+Let’s imagine you want to order results so that documents with the most recent reviews appear first.

 const cursor = client.db(“sample_airbnb”).collection(“listingsAndReviews”).find(